Minimal scenario facet Bell inequalities for multi-qubit states: Mixed state scenario

-Clearly, our inequality give advantages for noisy W states.
-For noisy GHZ states Mermin is better except for the cases starting from the close vicinity of the parameter range $\theta= 15^{\circ} i.e \sin\theta \sim 0.25$, where Mermin does not get violated.
-From the table it is evident that when $\sin\theta=\sqrt{1/9}=0.33$, the noisy state violates Mermin when it is almost pure.
-Obviously in those regions our inequality is advantageous, because they are violated for all generalized $GHZ$ states i.e $GGHZ$ states.
-One can in principle check for other mixed states.
-We have analyzed the noisy ones, because they are experimentally relevant.
-Whenever one tries to prepare a $GHZ$ or $W$ state in lab, unavoidable noises add up, making the states noisy.
+In the above, we have taken $col$ to be colored noise, and $\ket{W1}$ is a W class state.
+Evidently, our inequality gives advantages for noisy W and $\ket{W1}$ states.
+For noisy GHZ states, the Mermin inequality is better.
+If we replace GHZ state by a generalized GHZ state (in the form $\cos\theta\ket{000}+\sin\theta\ket{111}$), for the cases starting from the close vicinity of the parameter range $\theta= 15^{\circ} i.e., \sin\theta \approx 0.25$ (below which Mermin does not get violated) our inequality is more effective than Mermin's.
+From the table it is evident that when $\sin\theta=\sqrt{4/49}\approx 0.286$, the noisy state $\ket{GGHZ_0}$ violates Mermin when $p>p_c=0.913$, whereas for facet Bell inequality $p_c=0.855$.
+Obviously, in those regions, our inequality is advantageous, because they are violated by all generalized GHZ states, {\it i.e} GGHZ states.
+One can, in principle, check for other mixed states.
+We have analyzed the noisy ones because they are experimentally relevant.
+Whenever one tries to prepare a GHZ or a W state in a lab, unavoidable noises add up, making the states noisy.